Prashikh/ECE4180FinalProject/index.md

-# Welcome to Our ECE 4180 Final Project : Bluetooth Controller Blinds
+# Welcome to Our ECE 4180 Final Project : Bluetooth Controlled Blinds

 ## About the Project
 With home automation and IoT at the forefront of modern home innovation, we decided to make a device which would automate the operation of a set of blinds in one's room.